code-computerlove/gulp-performance-budget/README.md

 # performance-budget

-A gulp task to produce a json output of the client side assets (file size) used on your website
+A task to produce a json output of the client side assets (file size) used on your website

 The task will create an object based on the file extension.